 Kath O'Dwyer Profile

-Kath joined Cheshire East Council in September 2015 as Executive Director of Children’s Services.
-Nine months later, her role was converted to Deputy Chief Executive and Executive Director of People, which includes overseeing Children’s Services, Adult’s Services, Communities and Public Health.
+Kath joined Cheshire East Council in September 2015 as Executive Director of Children’s Services and Deputy Chief Executive.
+Nine months later, her role was converted to Deputy Chief Executive and Executive Director of People, which included overseeing Children’s Services, Adult’s Services, Communities and Public Health.
 Since April 2017 Kath has been Acting Chief Executive.

 Before joining Cheshire East Council, Kath held the role of National Director for Social Care in Ofsted.
 This role saw the introduction of an improvement role for Ofsted in relation to failing children’s services departments and the development and introduction of new inspection frameworks across the width and breath of children’s services activity.

 Prior to this Kath worked at Warrington Borough Council, and during her time there took on the roles of Director of Children’s Services and Executive Director of People (Children’s services, Adult services, and Public Health.